MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-bitness.md

 ## Sample configuration.xml file to use with the Office Deployment Tool

-The following is a sample configuration.xml that will change an existing 32-bit installation of Office 365 ProPlus to a 64-bit installation.
+The following is a sample configuration.xml that will change an existing 32-bit installation of Microsoft 365 Apps to a 64-bit installation.
 All existing products, languages, and other deployment settings, such as update path, will be preserved.

 ```xml
 <Configuration>